 The search came to a dead end.
 While they were there, a few people enquired if everything was fine.
 One of them said he saw a white dog entering into some lane.
 My parents followed and entered a lane, which had sub- lanes running in all directions, a place dominated by hatchet- faced butchers who could scare the hell out of you.
 No one had seen Tanzo even there.
 My mother, crying more hysterically than before, attracted a lot of attention from the people living in and around.
 Two boys riding a scooter stopped and asked what had happened.
 When my mom said they were looking for their dog, one of the boys ridiculed her saying she was crying as if her son was dead.
 My mom lost it and screamed at him.
 An old butcher in that area consoled my mom and said “ Beti duniya main taraha- tarha ke log hain.
 Appke bĂȘte jaisa hoga tabhi aap itna pareshaan hain.”
 Three other guys entered the scene and said they had seen a dog being chased by other dogs and some kids saved him and took him away.

-a dog petting him and taking care of him.
-They had even bathed him as he was
+This was the point of some hope.
+One lead after the other took them to a place under a tree where young boys surrounded a dog petting him and taking care of him.
+They had even bathed him as he was covered in mud and drain water.

 My parents got Tanzo, my kid brother, home.
 He is still in shock but is with the people he loves.